GabiAcosta/holbertonschool-shell/basics/README.md

 	With user and group IDs displayed numerically.
 	And hidden files.
 6. This script creates a directory named "my_first_directory" in the /tmp/ directory.
+7. This script moves the file "betty" from /tmp/ to /tmp/my_first_directory.